 Second, think very seriously about minoring in Political and Civic Engagement.
 Most study abroad credit hours can be used toward the minor requirements, and thus studying abroad will be an integral part of your program.
 Instead of studying abroad as something additional to fit into your program, if you minor in Political and Civic Engagement it will be an essential part of your program.

 MTSU makes going abroad very easy.
-The MTAbroad office is right down the hall from the Department in Peck 207.
+The MTAbroad office is right down the hall from the Department in Jones Hall 155.
 Programs are available to go almost anywhere you might want to go in the world.
 And, there are dedicated scholarship funds available to help you go abroad.

 Finally, we have PS 3780: Study Abroad to give you a vehicle to earn credits within the Department.
 Just talk to your academic advisor beforehand about where the study abroad credit hours can apply in your program.